 Minor and major excursions and sports outside Bangalow are subject to separate permission notes.
 Primary classes participate in graded excursions ranging from single day excursions to major excursions lasting several days.
 Parents will receive written details of any excursion to be arranged.
-No child is allowed to go on an excursion without a signed consent form.
+No child is permitted to attend an excursion without a signed consent form.